-10. LONG-TERM LOAN
+11. LONG-TERM LOAN

-In July 2016, the Company entered into a loan facility agreement, pursuant to which the Company is entitled to draw down up to US\$55,000.
+In July 2016, the Company entered into a loan facility agreement ("Original Facility Agreement"), pursuant to which the Company is entitled to draw down up to US\$55,000.
 The maturity date of the loan facility is five years from the drawdown date.
 The arrangement fee of US\$1,705 (equivalent to RMB11,559) incurred for the loan facilities was offset against loan liability and accounted for under the effective interest rate method.
 As of December 31, 2016, the Group has drawn down the facility in full and no principal was repaid.
-The amount repayable within twelve months was reclassified to current liabilities.
-The interest rate for the outstanding loan as of December 31, 2016, was approximately 4.35%.
+In September 2017, an amendment facility agreement ("Amendment Facility Agreement") was entered, pursuant to which the maturity date was revised to five years from the amendment date and the aggregate of the facility commitments was amended to US\$110,000.
+No other terms or conditions were changed.
+According to ASC 470-50, the Group concluded that the change resulted in debt modification rather than an extinguishment of debt.